galliaproject/gallia-core/README.md

   .flattenBy('foo) // [{"foo": "bar1"}, {"foo": "bar2"}] (original array)
 ```

- There are other ways to go back and forth between the two (e.g. [reducing](#210120142925) as shown below, see code for more)
+ There are other ways to go back and forth between the two (e.g. [reducing](#210120142925) as shown below)

 <a name="210121153206"></a>
- Internally, all object-wise operations are actually just an implicit mapping so that the following two expressions are equivalent
+Internally, all object-wise operations on "streams" are actually just implicit MAP-pings, so that the following two expressions are equivalent
 ```scala
 """[{"foo": "bar1"}, {"foo": "bar2"}]""".stream()      .toUpperCase('foo)
 """[{"foo": "bar1"}, {"foo": "bar2"}]""".stream().map(_.toUpperCase('foo))